yourealwaysbe/shortyz-1/README.md

   * ./app The Android App.
   * ./puzzlib A platform independent Java library for dealing with Across Lite and other puzzle formats
-  * ./web A GWT/AppEngine web app for Shortyz that has fallen into disrepair.
-  * ./gfx Art assets related to the Play Store publishing
+  * ./gfx Misc art assets

 License
 -------